-Gender equality is good for everyone — women, men, boys, girls and people of other genders.
+Gender equality is good for everyone — women, men, boys, girls and people who are gender-diverse.

 Unequal societies are less cohesive.
 They have higher rates of anti-social behaviour and violence.
 Countries with greater gender equality are more connected.
 Their people are healthier and have better wellbeing.